slavikme/slim-api-skeleton/README.md

         "remember_minutes": 1440
     }

-> Note: JSON format requests must be sent along with the `Content-Type: application/json` in the request headers in order to make it work.
+> Note: JSON format requests must be sent along with the `Content-Type: application/json` header property in the request headers in order to make it work.

 ##### Form Format